dplepage/travesty/README2.rst

 Shorthand
 =========

-Writing out the above typegraphs is a lot of extra typing, so Travesty also provides a helper type ``SchemaObj``.
+Writing out the above typegraphs is a lot of extra typing, so travesty also provides a helper type ``SchemaObj``.
 Subclassing ``SchemaObj`` and providing the ``field_types`` attribute lets your type automatically produce its own typegraph.
 Thus, the above examples could have been shortened::